microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

        - For `Completion` and `Planner`, CopilotChat is optimized for Chat completion models, such as gpt-3.5-turbo and gpt-4.
          > **Important:** gpt-3.5-turbo is normally labelled as "`gpt-35-turbo`" (no period) in Azure OpenAI and "`gpt-3.5-turbo`" (with a period) in OpenAI.
        - For `Embedding`, `text-embedding-ada-002` is sufficient and cost-effective for generating embeddings.
+       > **Important:** If you are using Azure OpenAI, please use [deployment names](https://learn.microsoft.com/azure/cognitive-services/openai/how-to/create-resource).
+If you are using OpenAI, please use [model names](https://platform.openai.com/docs/models).

    - **(Optional)** To enable speech-to-text for chat input, update the `AzureSpeech` configuration section:
      > If you have not already, you will need to [create an Azure Speech resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)